-6. Wipe the dipstick clean.
-Insert the dipstick fully, then remove it again.
+- $6. \ \mbox{Wipe}$ the dipstick clean.
+Insert the dipstick fully, then remove it again. - If the oil level is between the lower and upper holes, the oil level is acceptable.
+DO NOT ADD OIL.

-- If the oil level is within this range, the oil level is acceptable.
-DO NOT ADD OIL. - If the oil level is below this mark, engine oil must be added to raise the level within the normal operating range.
+- If the oil level is below the lower hole, add enough oil to raise the level within the lower and upper holes. - 4.0L V6 engine